ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/onevsall.jpg" />

 **Step 3: Configure Two Class Decision Tree**

+* Drag in a Two Class Decision Tree into the experiment and connect it to the One vs All module
+* Set the properties of the Two Class Decison Tree to the following empirically chosen values:
+  - Max of 32 Leaves Per a Tree
+  - Min of 50 instances per a Leaf
+  - Learning Rate of 0.2
+  - 100 Trees

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/decison%20tree.jpg"/>

 **Step 4: Train Model**

+Drag and a the 'Train' Module into the experiment and connect it to the 'One Vs All' and 'Split' modules as  shown below.

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/train1.jpg"/>

+Use the column selector to select the TwoClassLabel Column this will tell the model what column we are trying to predict.

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/train2.jpg"/>